 Her husband found a doctor who was interested in nutrition, and from there, things changed.
 She learned how to start making dietary changes that restored her energy.
 She started looking at food as a tool for healing.
 "I got my life back!"

 Pam went back to school to obtain a Master's Degree in Holistic Nutrition to help other people struggling with health problems.
-She chose a holistic rather than a dietitian approach because she personally experienced how patients can recover when the diet focuses on all parts of the body working together.
+She chose a holistic rather than a dietitian approach because she personally experienced recovery from a holistic approach with nutrition that focuses on all parts of the body working together.

 Holistic Nutrition Center

-Pam's programs were written using her own experience as a patient, knowledge as a nurse and Master's Degree in Holistic Nutrition.
-She graduated with high honors and her graduate level classes included: antioxidants, enzymes, digestion, weight loss, and heart health for women.
-These topics have become part of her programs she teaches at Holistic Nutrition Center.
+Pam's understanding of nutrition in medicine includes her 30 year experience as a nurse in the medical field, her own experience as a chronically ill patient, and Master's Degree in Holistic Nutrition.
+As a nutritionist, she graduated with high honors, graduate level classes included: antioxidants, enzymes, digestion, weight loss, and heart health for women.
+These topics have become core components of nutrition recommendations at Holistic Nutrition Center.
 Her thesis topic was "Neurological Manifestations in People with Gluten Sensitivities".
 She enjoys working with clients who have complex health problems.

 What Makes Us Different: